apache/samza/docs/startup/preview/index.md

 ##### Execution Plan

 The ApplicationRunner generates a physical execution plan for your processing logic before it starts executing it.
 The plan represents the runtime structure of the application.
-Particularly, it also provides visibility into the generated intermediate streams.
+Particularly, it provides visibility into the generated intermediate streams.
 Once the job is deployed, the plan can be viewed as follows:

 * For applications launched using _run-app.sh_, Samza will create a _plan_ directory under your application deployment directory and write the _plan.json_ file there.
 * For the applications launched using your own script (e.g. for LocalApplicationRunner), please create a _plan_ directory at the same level as _bin_, and point the `EXECUTION_PLAN_DIR` environment variable to its location.